Flori-87/data-cleaning-pandas/README.md

 ### A relevant increase in the practice of water sports has emerged.
 Sports such as surfing, body boarding, kayaking, paddling, diving and snorkelling have boomed in the past 20 years.
 This increment may be related to an increase in shark attacks.

+## Project goal

+The main goal of this project is to demonstrate if there is a correlation between increase in shark attacks and the increment of practicing water sports.
+To explore this, two objectives have been proposed:
+- To investigate if shark attacks on humans have increased over time
+- To analyse if practicing water sports has raised as one of the main activities underlying these attacks.

-## Objetive
+## Tools

-To explore this issue, data about shark attacks from the last 500 years (https://www.kaggle.com/teajay/global-shark-attacks) will be analysed.
+To unravel this issue, [data](https://www.kaggle.com/teajay/global-shark-attacks) about shark attacks from the last 500 years  will be analysed.
+Data wrangling, cleaning, and manipulation will be performed using programming python and functions in Pandas library.

-- To clean data based on registered dates and type of activity realizing during the attacks.
-- To analyse data by grouping them in based of decades and activity related to water sports or others.